BarryDigby/circTCGA/README.md

 # circTCGA
 Scan TCGA sequencing data for circRNAs.
 Readme is collection of notes as scripts are prepared.
-Take me to [pookie](#pookie)

 #### Requirements
-`nextflow` and `anaconda` must be installed to run the pipeline [1].
+`nextflow` and `anaconda` must be installed to run the pipeline [1](#1).
 To make anaconda environments compatible with nextflow on a HPC, add the path of anaconda to your `~/.bashrc` e.g: `export PATH="/home/bdigby/Anaconda3/4.4.0/bin/:$PATH"`.